quicwg/wg-materials/interim-19-05/minutes.md

 Lars: we would need to translate into QUIC terms.

-Jana: Let’s define under-utliization in clear terms, then provide pointers to some possible mitigations.
+Jana: Let’s define under-utilization in clear terms, then provide pointers to some possible mitigations.

 Ian: We either have that now, or had it until recently.
 We can’t say pacing means we’re not cwnd-limited.
 We just need to pound out some text.
 Ian, Gorry, and Jana will do it.